60kHz Atomic Clock Receiver V4 (WWVB, MSF, JJY60)

 A 60kHz WWVB Atomic Clock Receiver is a device that receives the time signals transmitted by the National Institute of Standards and Technology’s (NIST) radio station WWVB located in Fort Collins, Colorado, USA.
 The receiver decodes the time signals to synchronize the time and date on atomic clocks, which are accurate to within a few microseconds.
 WWVB broadcasts time signals on a frequency of 60kHz and provides a continuous, reliable source of coordinated Universal Time (UTC) for the US and other regions of the world.

-Our WWVB Atomic Clock AM Receiver module V3 for 60kHz and 77.5kHz is the most advanced and best-equipped AM Atomic Clock Receiver module for DIY projects available.
+Our WWVB Atomic Clock AM Receiver module for 60kHz is the most advanced and best-equipped AM Atomic Clock Receiver module for DIY projects available.

 The kit includes a high-quality, fine-tuned 60kHz antenna with a Q-factor of over 100.